 Arkansas

-• Employment overtime laws apply to: Employers of 4 or more employees.
+- Employment overtime laws apply to employers of four or more employees.

 California

-• Time and a half after 8 hours per Day; after 12 hours, double time
+- Time and a half after eight hours per day.
+After 12 hours, employees are due double-time.

-• Employment excluded from overtime laws: Computer software employees, who design, develop, create, analyze, test, or modify programs using independent judgment, or who are paid at least $45.84/hour.
+- Employment excluded from overtime laws: Computer software employees who design, develop, create, analyze, test, or modify programs using independent judgment, or those who are paid at least $45.84 per hour.

-Notes: Alternative four 10-hour day work Week is permitted, if established prior to 7/1/99.
-7th day premium pay not required when employee works no more than 30 hours per Week or 6 hours per day.
+Notes: Alternative four 10-hour-day workweeks are permitted if established prior to 7/1/99.
+Seventh-day premium pay is not required when an employee works no more than 30 hours per week or six hours per day.

 Colorado

-• Employment overtime laws apply to: Employees in retail and service, commercial support service, food and beverage, health and medical industries.
+- Employment overtime laws apply to employees in retail and service, commercial support service, food and beverage, and health and medical industries.

 Connecticut

-• Premium pay on Weekends, holidays, or 6th or 7th consecutive day
+- Premium pay on weekends, holidays, or sixth or seventh consecutive workdays.

-Notes: In restaurants and hotels, time-and-a-half pay required for the 7th consecutive day of work or for hours that exceed 48 per Week.
+Notes: In restaurants and hotels, time-and-a-half pay is required for employees who work seven consecutive days or for hours that exceed 48 per week.

 Delaware